JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: so if there were separate materials they would be faces in SL?

 NS: one needs to get it separately
-NS: or you can try to add the texture uplaod with the model there is an option
+NS: or you can try to add the texture upload with the model there is an option
 NS: but i have very bad experiences with that

 JR: yes i tried and it is in the DAE but still doesn't come in to SL

 NS: No

-JR: can you sketch for me the procedure for doing a bump map? or is this enough for one day. i've used up your whole day so far.
+JR: can you sketch for me the procedure for doing a bump map? or is this enough for one day.
+I've used up your whole day so far.

 NS: the bump map is a gray map
 NS: black is low white is up
-NS: so we can do a simple thign to get you started
+NS: so we can do a simple thing to get you started

 JR: ok
 JR: just a bump or crease or something simple

-NS: Ok the bump map shoudl start out as a uniform gray colour 0.5, 0.5 0.5 RGB
+NS: OK the bump map should start out as a uniform gray colour 0.5, 0.5 0.5 RGB
 NS: So the process is to make a picture that can act as a bump map
 NS: we can do that in blender